wongcyrus/AWSAcademyLearnerLabIde/README.md

 2. Students will lose everything if their credits are used up.
 3. AWS Academy Learner Lab is not design for learning AWS and don't trust the list of supporting services!
 Most of them cannot use as AWS services must create a lot of IAM roles and policies but the learner lab does let you touch IAM at all.
 4. The standard way of AWS CDk deploy is not working in AWS Academy Learner Lab as you cannot complete CDK Boostrap without creating an IAM role, and the hack is to not use asset, SSM, no IAM role/policy, ....
+5. Currently,the instance is in M5.large and students can change instance type but it cannot use the size bigger than large.

 ## #WTFAWSAcademyLearnerLab
 1. Can someone explain why students create AMI is a dangerous action?